RetroDECK/ES-DE/INSTALL.md

 ## Development Environment

-EmulationStation-DE is developed and compiled using both Clang/LLVM and GCC on Unix, Clang/LLVM on macOS and GCC (MinGW) on Windows.
+ES-DE is developed and compiled using Clang/LLVM and GCC on Unix, Clang/LLVM on macOS and MSVC and GCC (MinGW) on Windows.

+CMake is the build system for all the supported operating systems, used in conjunction with `make` on Unix and macOS and `nmake` and `make` on Windows.
+Xcode on macOS or Visual Studio on Windows are not required for building ES-DE and they have not been used during the development.

 Any code editor can be used of course, but I recommend [VSCode](https://code.visualstudio.com).